 • approves the form; and

-• alerts the DADS Guardianship Services supervisor via email of the emergency referral with the HTML document as an attachment the same day the referral is approved.
+• alerts the HHSC Guardianship Services supervisor via email of the emergency referral with the HTML document as an attachment the same day the referral is approved.

-• if necessary, within the next three business days, arranges an initial case review meeting face-to-face or by conference call with the DADS supervisor; and
+• if necessary, within the next three business days, arranges an initial case review meeting face-to-face or by conference call with the HHSC supervisor; and

-• at the case review meeting, discusses the referral with the DADS supervisor to resolve any questions related to the referral form.
+• at the case review meeting, discusses the referral with the HHSC supervisor to resolve any questions related to the referral form.